Respite Care Mississauga

 Various care services offer families reprieve from caregiving

 Respite care for seniors in Mississauga helps families cope with caregiving over the long term.
 There are a variety of options for families, including home care services, adult day programs and short term stays in a retirement home.
-For Mississauga and Brampton families dealing with dementia (notably Alzheimer's Disease), respite care is a helpful service from a variety of Peel Region health care options, backed by government subsidies available through the local CCAC.
+For Mississauga and Brampton families dealing with dementia (notably Alzheimer's Disease), respite care is a helpful service from a variety of Peel Region health care options, backed by government subsidies available through the Local Health Integration Network.

 Respite care can be provided for periods of anywhere from 24 hours, up to 60 days at a time.
 If you qualify, you can use up to 90 days per year of subsidized respite care, to have a reprieve from caregiving, or even a vacation.
 Taking a break can help make families better caregivers over the long run, when caring for a senior who may have long term care needs.